Hardwell369/Language_Monkey/README.md

 if you choose execute the command #1, you should write down the monkey_language program in a text file named "input.txt", which is under "build" directory. (if "input.txt" doesn't exist, you should create it firstly.)

-if you choose execute the other #2, you should type monkey_language command in terminal, and each command should be ended by ";".
+if you choose execute the other #2, you should type monkey_language command in terminal, and each command should be ended with ";".